pfrazee/pfrazee.github.io/_posts/2015-03-25-why-johnny-cant-encrypt.md

-> **USER ERRORS CAUSE OR CONTRIBUTE TO MOST COMPUTER SECURITY FAILURES, yet user interfaces for security still tend to be clumsy, confusing, or near nonexistent.** Is this simply because of a failure to apply standard user interface design techniques to security?
-We argue that, on the contrary, effective security requires a different usability standard, and that it will not be achieved through the user interface design techniques appropriate to other types of consumer software.
+> **USER ERRORS CAUSE OR CONTRIBUTE TO MOST COMPUTER SECURITY FAILURES, yet user interfaces for security still tend to be clumsy, confusing, or near nonexistent.**

-> To test this hypothesis, we performed a case study of a security program that does have a good user interface by general standards: PGP 5.0. ...
-The analysis found a number of user interface design flaws that may contribute to security failures, and the user test demonstrated that **when our test participants were given 90 minutes in which to sign and encrypt a message using PGP 5.0, the majority of them were unable to do so successfully.**
+> ... **when our test participants were given 90 minutes in which to sign and encrypt a message using PGP 5.0, the majority of them were unable to do so successfully.**

-While reading, keep in mind that this study employed novices who did not have security as their primary goal.
-Their users' primary goal was to send email.
-Security was something they had to deal with *as well*.
+A user study conducted with 12 security novices attempting to use PGP to send an encrypted email.<br>
+Hold on to your butts.

 <p style="text-align: center"><img src="/img/pgp1.png"></p>